Your Conversion Rate Optimization Guide for Better Results

 2. Interest

-If your ads are persuasive, users start looking for additional information about you.
+If your ads are persuasive, users look for additional information about you.
 They access your landing page and decide if your brand is trustworthy.

-In order to make website visitors trust you and feel interested in your activity, you can use the 2 & ½ seconds rule.
-This is the process of delivering relevant information (who you are, what you do, and why they should choose you over your competitors) in two and a half seconds.
+To make website visitors trust you and feel interested in your activity, you can use the 2 & ½ seconds rule.
+This delivers relevant information (who you are, what you do, and why they should choose you over your competitors) in two and a half seconds.

 3. Desire

-If you have managed to deliver great information about the brand and caught users’ attention, they will look for more details, read the “About” page and study your offers, products, and services.
+If you have delivered valuable information about the brand and caught users’ attention, they will look for more details, read the “About” page, and study your offers, products, and services.

 4. Action

 If the visitor feels like you could help them, they will convert.
-In this case, a conversion can be subscribing to your newsletter, creating an account, or asking for an offer right away.
-However, if the user does not have a clear way through your website, they will feel unsatisfied, the user sentiment will decrease, and they might start looking for other businesses that can help them.
+In this case, a conversion can be subscribing to your newsletter, creating an account, or asking for an offer immediately.
+However, if the user does not have a clear way through your website, they will feel unsatisfied, the user sentiment will decrease, and they might start looking for other businesses to help them.

-The CTR is one of the most important metrics to track when running almost any kind of campaign.
-It can help you realize if the audience was targeted correctly, whether you should change your design or not, or even if the CTA you are using is the best one for your goals.
+CTR is one of the most important metrics to track when running almost any campaign.
+It can help you determine whether the audience was targeted correctly, whether you should change your design, or even whether your CTA is the best for your goals.

 There are some things you have to check about your campaigns and maybe improve:

-• Work on your audience – try to make sure that your ads get to users who are the most likely to be interested in your products;
+- Work on your audience and try to make sure that your ads get to users who are the most likely to be interested in your products;

-• Test everything – you can A/B test different images or CTAs, in order to find out what you have to improve about your ad so that you increase the CTR;
+- Test everything by using the A/B approach to gain key insights on different images or CTAs to find out what you have to improve about your ad so that you increase the CTR;

-• Use words wisely – be careful how you write your copy and headline; they can change a lot.
-Moreso, use specific keywords; this way, people will find you even quicker.
+- Use words wisely and be careful how you write your copy and headline; they can change a lot.
+Moreover, use specific keywords so people could find you even quicker.

 Does My Website Need Conversion Rate Optimization?